andersm9/Meraki-Time-Series-insights/README.md

 The following configuration parameters are required.
 The config.py file included in this repo cotains dummy credentials for illustration
 * KEY  - Meraki Dashboard API key
 * ORG  - Meraki Org
-* GCP_CredentialFile - Google Credential file in .json
+* GCP_CredentialFile - Part of the GCP service account key file (see below)
-* GCP_storageProject
+* GCP_storageProject - Part of the GCP service account key file (see below)
-* GCP_storageProjectFile
+* GCP_storageProjectFile - Part of the GCP service account key file (see below)
-* GCP_location
+* GCP_location - GCP Data Center Geo
-* ANOMALYRATING - Number of Standard Deviations required to indicate an anomaly to be alerted
+* ANOMALYRATING - Number of Standard Deviations from the expected value required to indicate an anomaly to be alerted
 * WBXRoomID - The room ID to send anomaly alerts
 * WBXAuth - Webex Space Authentication Key
 <br>